rachelaronoff/www.hackuarium.ch/docs/10_simple-spectro/20_tutorial/20_case/README.md

 ![build3.jpg](build3.jpg)

 A piece of 3mm thick foam is placed between the potentiometer and the battery to prevent damage.
-ThisIndeed, problems were encountered beforehand under heavy shaking in an incubator.
+Indeed, problems were encountered beforehand under heavy shaking in an incubator.

 ![build4.jpg](build4.jpg)